at-cg/ChainX/README.md

 # ChainX

 ChainX is a tool that computes co-linear chaining costs between an input target and query sequences.
 It supports global and semi-global comparison modes.
-A unique aspect of ChainX is that it supports anchor overlaps and gap costs, and produces optimal chaining cost.
-For a pair of sequences, (i) computing chaining chaining cost can be orders of magnitude faster than computing edit distance, and (ii) chaining costs and edit distances correlate well with each other.
-As a result, ChainX can serve as a faster alternative to computing edit distance.
-More details about theoretical and practical efficacy of ChainX are available in our [preprint](https://doi.org/10.1101/2021.02.03.429492).
+A unique aspect of ChainX is that it supports anchor overlaps and gap costs.
+The output chains are close to optimal in practice.

+For a pair of sequences, computing chaining cost can be orders of magnitude faster than computing edit distance.
+Moreover, chaining cost and edit distance correlate well with each other.
+As a result, ChainX can serve as a faster alternative to estimating edit distance.
+More details about the algorithm are available in our [paper](#pub).

 ## Dependencies / External libraries
 ChainX repository uses many third-party libraries.
 These are separately provided in [ext](ext) folder.